gregsmi/seqr-deploy/README.md

 1. Commit changes on your branch and publish to remote.

-1. [Create a github environment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#creating-an-environment) named `env-msseqr03`, restricted to your branch.
+1. [Create a github environment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#creating-an-environment) named `env-$(DEPLOYMENT_NAME)`, restricted to your branch.
 Permissions to do this are restricted to the repository owner.
 If you are not the repository owner, please request that they do this for you.

 1. Run `terraform output -json AZURE_CREDENTIALS` and put the result in a new [GitHub Environment Action secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) named `AZURE_CREDENTIALS`.
 Again, this can only be done by the repository owner.